emdemor/cov19/README.md

-# Python Solver for Modified SIRD Model Differential Equations
+# Prediction for the spread of COVID-19 using Epidemiological Models

 ### Table of Contents
 1. [Getting Started](#1-getting-started)